ml-struct-bio/cryodrgn/README.md

 ## Installation

 `cryodrgn` may be installed via `pip`, and we recommend installing `cryodrgn` in a clean conda environment.
-Our package is compatible with Python versions 3.10 through 3.13, but we recommend using the latest available Python version:
+Our package is compatible with Python versions 3.10 through 3.12; we recommend using the latest available Python version:

     # Create and activate conda environment
-    (base) $ conda create --name cryodrgn python=3.13 (cryodrgn) $ conda activate cryodrgn
+    (base) $ conda create --name cryodrgn python=3.12 (cryodrgn) $ conda activate cryodrgn

     # install cryodrgn